mingzheruan/Java-LeetCode/The Record of My problem Journey/Two Sum.md

-### 3.Analysis
+### Analysis

 #### Details

-Runtime: 106 ms, faster than 5.12% of Java online submissions for Two Sum.
++ Runtime: 106 ms, faster than 5.12% of Java online submissions for Two Sum.

-Memory Usage: 39.7 MB, less than 5.65% of Java online submissions for Two Sum.
++ Memory Usage: 39.7 MB, less than 5.65% of Java online submissions for Two Sum.

 #### Complexity